UMD: A Globally Connected University

 Please refer to the following resources for more information on funding study abroad

-Angela Bies, Ph.D. is endowed associate professor of global philanthropy and nonprofit leadership at the School of Public Policy at the University of Maryland and affiliated with the SPP Center for Philanthropy and Nonprofit Leadership.
+Angela Bies, Ph.D. is endowed associate professor of global philanthropy and nonprofit leadership at the School of Public Policy at the University of Maryland and affiliated with the SPP Do Good Institute.
 Previously, she was chair of the faculty, associate professor and director of international programs at the Indiana University Lilly Family School of Philanthropy.
 Her research interests include comparative nonprofit and NGO regulation, accountability and governance; the emerging role of philanthropy in China; nonprofit capacity-building; and nonprofits and disasters.
 Prior to Indiana University, she was an associate professor of public administration at the Bush School of Government & Public Service at Texas A&M University, where she provided leadership on the creation of their nonprofit management program.
-She currently serves as a board member and annual conference chair for the Association for Research on Nonprofit Organizations and Voluntary Action and on the editorial board of Nonprofit Management & Leadership.
+She served as a board member and annual conference chair for the Association for Research on Nonprofit Organizations and Voluntary Action, on the editorial board of Nonprofit Management & Leadership, and is Editor-in-Chief of Nonprofit and Voluntary Sector Quarterly.
+Professor Bies has an extensive background consulting for international NGOs and as a former nonprofit CEO.

 For course, itinerary or in-country information, please contact the Program Director.
 For general questions or assistance with applying, contact EA Short-term Programs.